JrP12345/samvaad-chat-app/README.md

 - **Search Functionality**:
   - Search through chat history or find specific users.

-- **User Settings**:
-  - Manage profile details, including status messages and profile pictures.

 ## Technologies Used

 - **Frontend**:
   - React
-  - CSS (or a CSS framework like Bootstrap/Chakra UI)
+  - CSS (or a CSS framework like Tailwind)

 - **Backend**:
   - Node.js